aio-libs/aiozmq/docs/rpc.rst

 -------------

 This is **Remote Procedure Call** pattern itself.
-Client calls remote function on server and waits for returned value.
-If remote function raises exception that exception instance raises on client side also.
+Client calls remote function on server and waits for the returned value.
+If the remote function raises an exception, that exception instance also raises on client side.

 Let's assume we have *N* clients bound to *M* servers.
 Any client can connect to several servers and any server can listen multiple *endpoints*.

-When client sends a message the message will be delivered to any server that is ready (doesn't processes another message).
+When client sends a message, the message will be delivered to any server that is ready (doesn't processes another message).

-When server sends reply with result of remote call back the result is routed to client that sent the request.
+When the server sends a reply with the result of the remote call back, the result is routed to the client that has sent the request originally.

 This pair uses *DEALER*/*ROUTER* :term:`ZeroMQ` sockets.